Proto-Albanian language: Contacts with Latin, Romance, and Middle Greek

-Ancient toponyms such as Lissus, Drivastum, Candavia, Drinus, Barbanna, Mathis, Isamnus, and Ardaxanos reached their current forms as Lezhe, Drisht, Kunavja, Drin, Bunë, Mat, Ishëm, and Erzen respectively, through Albanian sound changes, indicating Albanian has been in the area since antiquity.
+Mat river in North-Central Albania, mentioned in the 4th or 5th century CE, is considered one of the oldest recorded Albanian toponyms.
+Ancient toponyms such as Lissus, Drivastum, Candavia, Drinus, Barbanna, Mathis, Isamnus, and Ardaxanos reached their current forms as Lezhe, Drisht, Kunavja, Drin, Bunë, Mat, Ishëm, and Erzen respectively, through Albanian sound changes, indicating Albanian, or even an Albanian-related language, has been in the area since antiquity.
+The mountain range Sharr, which extends into southern Kosovo, northwestern North Macedonia and northeastern Albania, also presupposes the sound development characteristics for Albanian from its ancient name Scardus.

-The Latin loanwords in Proto-Albanian were borrowed through the entire period of spoken Latin in the Western Balkans (c.
-167 BCE–400 CE), reflecting different chronological layers and penetrating, without any restrictions, into virtually all semantic fields.
+The Latin loanwords in Proto-Albanian are said to have been borrowed through the entire period of spoken Latin in the Western Balkans (c.
+167 BCE – 400 CE), reflecting different chronological layers and penetrating, without any restrictions, into virtually all semantic fields.
 Even the basic Christian terms are of Latin origin, and since they entered Proto-Albanian before the Gheg–Tosk dialectal diversification, the Proto-Albanian speakers were christianized under the Latin sphere of influence, specifically in the 4th century CE.

 Historical linguistic considerations indicate that the Roman province of Moesia Superior, and more specifically the ancient region of Dardania and adjacent zones, constitute the best candidate for the area where Proto-Albanian received its major Latin influence, and where intensive contacts between Proto-Albanian and Proto-Romance occurred, eventually producing the shared innovations between Tosk Albanian and (Proto-)Romanian.
 (Note: Also the analysis of the influence of substrates on the Old Serbo-Croatian language and the toponymic and Romanian evidence indicate that the South Slavs who became Serbo-Croatian speakers settled in a zone of former Albanoid speech, which reasonably explains why the resultant population was well-predisposed to preserve the richest system of lateral consonant distinctions and alternations among the later Slavic-speaking peoples.)
 Those innovations ultimately prompted the rise of Tosk from Proto-Albanian, a diversification that began not later than the 6th–7th centuries CE (i.e. before the period of contacts with Slavic).
 Gheg Albanian was already separated from the Albanian–(Proto-)Romanian contact zone at an earlier period.
 Toponymy provides evidence that Albanian was already spoken since late antiquity in northern and central Albania, but not yet in southern Albania (south of the Shkumbin river).
 Those considerations indicate that unlike Gheg, the Tosk dialect could not yet have already occupied its historical geographic distribution in late antiquity.
 On the other hand, the multi-layered Albanian dialects in western North Macedonia provide evidence that the area was inhabited by Albanian-speakers since antiquity.
 The historical geographic spread of the Albanian dialects as it appeared in medieval times is considered to have been shaped by the settlement of Slavic farmers from the 6th–7th centuries CE.